 Another often over-looked element in sweet table styling decoration for the front of the table.
 Below, a pom pom garland dresses up an otherwise plain white tablecloth and ties in perfectly with the Cath Kidson inspired sweet table, styled by Envy Anvi, with cake by Beyond Dessert.

-You’ll find a great tutorial here to make pretty pom pom bunting to dress the front of your sweet table or to use for the backdrop: pom pom bunting/garland tutorial.
+You’ll find a great tutorial here to make pretty pom pom bunting to dress the front of your sweet table or to use for the backdrop: pom pom bunting/garland tutorial (no longer available).

 If there is space, then props can be used under the table to highlight the party theme such as the travel themed party below left (via the Amy Atlas blog).
 If you are using a sideboard as your sweet table, then open drawers filled with themed props looks great, with a pretty example in lemon and blue (below right) by Pretty Little Events.
 Bunting can be draped from the open drawers too to add to the party atmosphere.